-Cooking a steak on a George Foreman indoor grill couldn't be easier and is ideal for apartment dwellers and others that don't want to break out the traditional grill.
+Cooking a steak on a George Foreman indoor grill couldn't be easier, and is ideal for apartment dwellers and others that don't want to break out the traditional grill.
 It may not have the same smoky flavor, but the Foreman's signature grill plates will create a distinctive char on your steak.
-In addition, its slanted position helps remove unwanted fat from the steak, ideal for those closely watching their calorie intake.
-You can grill any type of steak cut you prefer, but the amount you can cook at a time depends on the specific size of your Foreman grill.

 Video of the Day

-Spray the plates of the Foreman grill with nonstick cooking spray and turn it on to preheat for 5 minutes.
+Spray the plates of the Foreman grill with nonstick cooking spray and turn it on to preheat for five minutes.

-Trim the steak of any excess fat and season it to your liking with sea salt, pepper and other seasonings, such as minced garlic and dried herbs, as you see fit.
+Trim the steak of any excess fat, and season it to your liking with sea salt, pepper and other seasonings, such as minced garlic and dried herbs.
 You can also brush the steak with an olive oil-based marinade as well.

 Place the steak on the bottom plate of the Foreman grill and close the lid.
-Let the steak cook for 7 to 9 minutes, until it's well seared on the outside and has reached an internal temperature of at least 145 degrees Fahrenheit, as recommended by FoodSafety.gov, giving you a medium temperature steak.
+Let the steak cook for seven to nine minutes, until it's well-seared on the outside and has reached an internal temperature of at least 145 degrees Fahrenheit, giving you a medium temperature steak.
 Serve hot.

 Read more: How Many Carbs & Calories Are in Steak?